 (d) Food-chain assessment and management relates to the planning and management of activities and information between actors in the whole food production–consumption chain, including suppliers, processors, retail, waste-recycling companies and citizens;

-(e) Stakeholder dialogue and communication are essential for exchanging views of actors on N management issues, which can help make the concepts transparent and facilitate adoption of targets and the implementation of measures in practice;
+(e) Stakeholder dialogue and communication are essential for exchanging views of actors on N management issues.
+These can help make the concepts transparent and facilitate adoption of targets, as well as helping in the implementation of measures in practice;

-(f) Abatement/mitigation measures, including best management practices, which have been shown to reduce emissions and impacts, as described in chapters IV-VI of the present document.
+(f) Abatement/mitigation measures, including best management practices, which have been shown to reduce emissions and impacts, as described in chapters IV–VI of the present document.